cb-technologists/blog/content/posts/tekton-jx-pipelines.md

 First of all, Tekton is built on and for Kubernetes.
 This means that containers are the building blocks of any pipeline definition and execution.
 Kubernetes orchestrates the container's magic.
 One step, one container.
 But it's more than that:

 - Everything is decoupled.
-So for example, a group of steps, or any pipeline resource can be shared and reused through different pipeline executions.
+So for example, a group of steps, or any pipeline resource can be shared and reused accross different pipeline executions.
 - Kubernetes is the platform, meaning that pipelines can be deployed and executed basically anywhere.
 - Sequential execution of `Tasks` defines a `Pipeline`.
 So creating a pipeline conceptually is as easy as defining the order of the tasks that we want to run and that may be already deployed in our Kubernetes cluster.
 - Any task can be run by instantiating it from a parametrized `TaskRun`.
 Because every previous task can be parametrized, reusing them is just a matter of calling the right task with a specific parameter.
 Again, decoupling and reusing.